Ho-Chunk: European contact and tribe split

+Population decline

 Nicolet reported a gathering of approximately 5,000 warriors as the Ho-Chunk entertained him.
 Historians estimate that the population in 1634 may have ranged from 8,000 to more than 20,000.
 Between that time and the first return of French trappers and traders in the late 1650s, the population was reduced drastically.
-Later reports were that the Ho-Chunk numbered only about 500 people.
-When numerous Algonquian tribes migrated west to escape the aggressive Iroquois tribes in the Beaver Wars, they competed with the Ho-Chunk for game and resources, who had to yield to their greater numbers.
+Later reports were that the Ho-Chunk numbered only about 500.
+When numerous Algonquian tribes migrated west to escape the aggressive Iroquois tribes in the Beaver Wars, they competed for game and resources with the Ho-Chunk, who had to yield to their greater numbers.

-The reasons given by historians for the reduction in population vary, but they agree on three major causes: the loss of several hundred warriors in a storm on a lake, infectious disease epidemics after contact with Europeans, and attacks by the Illinois Confederacy.
+The reasons historians give for the reduction in population vary, but they agree on three major causes: the loss of several hundred warriors in a storm on a lake, infectious disease epidemics after contact with Europeans, and attacks by the Illinois Confederacy.
 The warriors were said to be lost on Lake Michigan after they had repulsed the first attack by invading the Potawatomi from what is now Door County, Wisconsin.
 Another says the number was 600.
 Another claim is that the 500 were lost in a storm on Lake Winnebago during a failed campaign against the Meskwaki, while yet another says it was in a battle against the Sauk.
 Even with such a serious loss of warriors, the historian R. David Edmunds notes that it was not enough to cause the near elimination of an entire people.
 He suggests two additional causes.
 The Winnebago apparently suffered from a widespread disease, perhaps an epidemic of one of the European infectious diseases.
 They had no immunity to the new diseases and suffered high rates of fatalities.
 Ho-Chunk accounts said the victims turned yellow, which is not a trait of smallpox.
 Historians have rated disease as the major reason for the losses in all Native American populations.
 Edmunds notes as a third cause of the population decline the following historic account: decimation by the Illinois Confederacy.
 The Ho-Chunk had been helped at one time by many of their enemies, in particular the Illinois Confederacy, during their time of suffering and famine, aggravated by the loss of their hunters.
 The Winnebago then attacked the Illinois Confederacy.
 Enraged, additional Illinois warriors retaliated and killed nearly all the Ho-Chunk.